ceri-num/uv-cdaw/FrontEnd/SPA/oop.md

 </script>
 ```

-With that, you have all you need to adopt an OOP approach in your Front End app!
+With all that, you have what you need to adopt an OOP approach in your Front End app!
 Have fun!